-Silkscreen, acrylic, inkjet, pencil, and Plexiglass mounted on wood
+silkscreen, acrylic, inkjet, pencil, collage and wood mounted on Plexiglas

 Dark Side of the Moon (2013-2016), three ongoing series of works named after the Pink Floyd album released in the 1973, pulls the viewer in with its encyclopedic inventory of imagery and intricate details demanding closer inspection.
 At the same time, this complex body of work pushes the viewer out with each square inch of its compositions transmitting unique visual information yet denying categorization and blurring boundaries between the so-called real and the imagined.
 As the first soundtrack Vu experienced upon immigrating to the United States during his childhood, The Dark Side of the Moon album signifies both an experimental approach to music making and the sense of foreignness and exoticism of American culture that the artist experienced for the first time.